Your Guide To Common Pests In Denton County, Texas

 To prevent problems with termites, reduce excess moisture in and around your property.
 Fix leaky pipes, keep gutters clean, ventilate crawlspaces, and use dehumidifiers to dry out basements.
 It is also important to eliminate as much soil-to-wood contact on your property as possible.
 Create an 18 inch stone barrier between any mulch or soil and your foundation.
 Remove fallen trees, tree stumps, piles of leaves, and other organic debris that act as food sources for termites.

-The professionals at Texas Star Pest & Termite understand how serious a pest infestation is and will provide the services necessary to eliminate them and prevent them from returning.
+The professionals at Texas Star Pest & Termite understand how serious a pest infestation is and will provide the services necessary to eliminate pests from your home or business and prevent them from returning.
 To request your free inspection and get started with your service, contact Texas Star Pest & Termite today!